linaang/distance-to-park/README.md

-Estimation of distance (in meters) from HDBs to the nearest parks (Singapore)
+Estimated distance (in meters) from HDBs to the nearest parks in Singapore
 ================
 Lina Ang
 2025-05-30

 ## About
 <div style="text-align: justify;">
 This repository contains datasets in GeoPackage (.gpkg) and CSV (.csv) formats, detailing the estimated distances (in meters) from public residential buildings to the nearest nature parks or nature reserves in Singapore.
 All data in this public repository is free to use and download, as they are generated using open-source datasets.
 </div>

 ## Data sources used